St Thomas the Apostle parish, Laurel Lodge: Amenities

 The "Gallagher Group", owned by Patrick GallagherJoseph McArdle, "Irish Rogues and Rascals - From Francis Shackleton to Charlie Haughey: The Hilarious Stories of Ireland's Most Notorious Chancers" built the core estates now known as "Laurel Lodge" in the 1980s.
 A parcel of land was set aside by Gallagher Group for community use and presented to the Church.
-A number of buildings for the use of the community was subsequently built on this parcel: the present church building, courtyard and car park; a parochial house; a primary school;Official website - Scoil Thomáis a community centre (1995);Official website - Castleknock Community Centre a credit union;Official website - Community Credit Union a Montessori crèche (2007);Official website - Scope To Grow a community garden (2013).
+A number of buildings for the use of the community was subsequently built on this parcel: the present church building, courtyard and car park, a parochial house, a primary school,Official website - Scoil Thomáis a community centre (1995),Official website - Castleknock Community Centre a credit union,Official website - Community Credit Union a Montessori crèche (2007),Official website - Scope To Grow and a community garden (2013).

 The nearest secondary school is Castleknock Community College (CCC).
 While pupils from Scoil Thomáis form the largest block in CCC, the school is just outside the parish proper in the townland of Diswellstown.
 Other secondary schools in the locality include Castleknock College (a private fee paying school for boys); Mount Sackville (a private fee paying school for girls) and Luttrellstown Community School.

 Castleknock GAA club is centred on the parish although its main grounds are located at Somerton Lane, Diswellstown.Placenames Database of Ireland - townland of Diswellstown The club's most notable member, Ciarán Kilkenny, plays for the Dublin GAA senior football team.